ibrica/perps-trader/docs/dashboard.md

 **401 Unauthorized**

-- Token missing or invalid
+- Session cookie missing or invalid
 - Dashboard will auto-redirect to OAuth flow
 - Check browser console for error details